4.8 1700+ Google Reviews

 One common cause of roof leaks and subsequent water damage is exposed roofing nails.

-As an exposed nail rusts, it shrinks, creating a path for water around it.
+This is because as an exposed nail rusts, it shrinks, creating a path for water around it.
 In extreme situations, expanding and contracting forces loosen and push the nail out.
-Then, you’re left with nail holes.
+Then, you're left with nail holes.
 Additionally, exposed nails from shingle nail pops, underdriven nails, and other installation errors make the roof prone to missing shingles and further roofing damage.

 Simply put, exposed roof nails cause leaks and damage to your home.